Walter Duranty: Later career

 In 1934, Duranty left Moscow and visited the White House in the company of Soviet officials, including Litvinov.
 He continued as a Special Correspondent for The New York Times until 1940.

 He wrote several books on the Soviet Union after 1940.
 His name was on a list maintained by writer George Orwell of those Orwell considered to be unsuitable as possible writers for the British Foreign Office's Information Research Department, owing to the possibility of them being too sympathetic to communism or possibly paid communist agents.

 Death

 Duranty died in 1957 in Orlando, Florida, aged 73.
-He is interred at Greenwood Cemetery, Orlando.

 Scholarship on Duranty's work

 Duranty reported when opinions were strongly divided on the Soviet Union and its leadership.

 The admission of the USSR to the League of Nations in 1934 was viewed optimistically by some.
 Others saw an inevitable confrontation between fascism and communism as requiring individuals to take one side or the other.

 Many reporters of Duranty's time slanted their coverage in favor of the Soviet Union.
 Some drew a contrast with the capitalist world, going through the Great Depression; others wrote out of a genuine belief in Communism; some acted out of fear of being expelled from Moscow, which would result in a loss of livelihood.
 At home, many of their editors found it hard to believe a state would starve millions of its people deliberately.
 Duranty's reports for The New York Times were a source of much frustration for the paper's readers in 1932 because they directly contradicted the line taken on the paper's own editorial page.